 Due to precautions from Toronto Public Health and the Province regarding COVID-19 and social distancing, all our workshops will be online.
 Clients must pre-register for all workshops.
+Registration is still required.
 The events calendar list upcoming dates and times at which these workshops are provided.

 To register for one of our workshops, please register online

 Want to see samples of some of the help you can get from our workshops?
 Check out these short videos: They have some quick tips about:

 |RESUME TIPS – PART 1||RESUME TIPS – PART 2|